Quick answer

 | Ukrainian national under temporary protection | Simplified notification procedure | Employer notifies Powiatowy Urząd Pracy — employment can begin within 14 days of notification |

-| Non-EU national, highly specialised role at above-threshold salary | EU Blue Card (Niebieska Karta UE) | Requires minimum salary approximately 1.5x average Polish salary — employer applies, processing 8–14 weeks |
+| Non-EU national, highly specialised role at above-threshold salary | EU Blue Card (Niebieska Karta UE) | Requires minimum salary approximately 1.5x average Polish salary — employer applies, processing 8–a processing period |

 | Non-EU national working for intra-company transfer | ICT Permit (Zezwolenie ICT) | For employees transferred within a multinational — employer applies, valid up to 3 years |